 Think about the story of the customer segment profile as if you were creating a hero character for a movie or book.
 Except the movie or book is actually your brand’s story.

 In fact, it’s worth looking at how movies and books create great characters.
 These professional storytellers create characters for a living.
-You can imitate what they do to create great customer hero profiles.
+You can get inspired by what they do to create great customer hero profiles.

 These are fictional characters, but the creators make them feel real.
 Try to learn from how they do that.